eclipse/kuksa.val/doc/quickstart.md

 set Vehicle.Speed 200
 ```

 The other thing, that VSS provides you are "actuators" `Vehicle.Body.Trunk.Rear.IsOpen`.
-The mos important thing to remember about actors: Every actor is also a sensor, so everyting written on top applies as well!
+The most important thing to remember about actuators: Every actuators is also a sensor, so everything written on top applies as well!
-The second-most important thing is: For VSS actors, it is expected that you might be able to influence the state of the real Vehicle by writting to them.
-So while being used as a sensor, you will get the current position of the Window in the exmaple, you might also want to set the _desired_ positon.
+The second-most important thing is: For VSS actuatorss, it is expected that you might be able to influence the state of the real Vehicle by writing to them.
+So while being used as a sensor, you will get the current position of the Window in the example, you might also want to set the _desired_ position.

 You express this in the databroker-cli as